Ferentz talks 2015 Hawkeyes at annual media day

 Nebraska at Iowa Friday, Nov.
 23, 2012

-LeVar Woods, a three-year football letterman at the University of Iowa and a veteran of seven seasons in the National Football League, is in his third season coaching the Iowa tight ends.
+LeVar Woods, a three-year football letterman at the University of Iowa and a veteran of seven seasons in the National Football League, is in his first season coaching the Iowa tight ends.
 He will continue to assist with the Hawkeye special teams.
-Woods coached Iowa linebackers the past three seasons and previously served as an administrative assistant with the Iowa program since September, 2008.
+Woods coached Iowa linebackers the past three seasons and previously served as an administrative assistant with the Iowa program (2008-11).